 This place where expectation and identity meet…

 H cannot yet sing his advocacy – and I have to welcome it – support him in his strengths and stretches.
-I cannot jump upon the one thing not yet achieved and then be blind to the amazing resiliency and accomplishments of this child.
+I cannot jump upon the one thing not yet achieved and somehow let that be dismissive or overshadowing of the amazing resiliency and accomplishments of this child.

 A year ago I suspect I would have told him I was embarrassed – but now I see this differently.
 I also would have felt like my explanation to the questioning woman, was making an excuse – rather than advocating for the needs of my child.
 I have changed.
 My advocacy is changing.
 My knowledge and vision for what my child needs, and my ability and willingness to listen to what it is he is saying about what he needs, continues to grow.
 I no longer want to force his silence for my comfort.
 If his words aren’t sweet… there is a reason!
 I am building an understanding that my child does not choose his responses to make it difficult for others.
 He is doing his best.